Inguinal hernia: Diagnosis

 There are two types of inguinal hernia, direct and indirect, which are defined by their relationship to the inferior epigastric vessels.
 Direct inguinal hernias occur medial to the inferior epigastric vessels when abdominal contents herniate through a weak spot in the fascia of the posterior wall of the inguinal canal, which is formed by the transversalis fascia.
 Indirect inguinal hernias occur when abdominal contents protrude through the deep inguinal ring, lateral to the inferior epigastric vessels; this may be caused by failure of embryonic closure of the processus vaginalis.

 In the case of the female, the opening of the superficial inguinal ring is smaller than that of the male.
 As a result, the possibility for hernias through the inguinal canal in males is much greater because they have a larger opening and therefore a much weaker wall through which the intestines may protrude.

 Inguinal hernias, in turn, belong to groin hernias, which also includes femoral hernias.
 A femoral hernia is not via the inguinal canal, but via the femoral canal, which normally allows passage of the common femoral artery and vein from the pelvis to the leg.

-In Amyand's hernia, the content of the hernial sac is the vermiform appendix.
+In Amyand's hernia, the content of the hernial sac is the appendix.

 In Littre's hernia, the content of the hernial sac contains a Meckel's diverticulum.